It’s Time to Start Eavesdropping… For Fun and Inspiration

 Have you ever heard that?
 Make sure to change names.
 Or eliminate them altogether.
 You can also swap gender.
 Hence if a friend is complaining about her boyfriend, why not change the friend to a man?
 Or slip the complaint into something else.
 The complaint could be about your protagonist’s coworker.

 Be subtle.
 Don’t use what you hear in order to gossip.
 Change the details.
-Finally, don’t repeat truly personal information (bank accounts, divorce proceedings, fatal disease diagnoses, etc.) unless you change nearly all of the verbiage.
+Finally, don’t repeat truly personal information (bank account numbers and balances, divorce proceedings, fatal disease diagnoses, etc.) unless you change nearly all of the verbiage.
 Be your usual pleasant, polite, and caring self.
 Yes, even as you gather some writing fodder.